 3 Ingredient Biscuits

-These 3 ingredient biscuits are made with heavy cream and self rising flour and take 15 minutes!
-No butter and no buttermilk needed, they are fluffy and flaky!
+My 3 ingredient biscuits are made with heavy cream and self-rising flour and take 15 minutes.
+No butter and no buttermilk are needed; they are fluffy and flaky.

 Servings: 12 servings